parallax background

 Frequency Matched Shafts:

-We believe when you hit your driver or hit a wedge they should feel the same, this is where frequency matching comes into play.
-Each iron is built at a 1/2″ increments with a difference of 3-4 CPM (cycles per minute).
-Sometimes we will do 4-5 CPM but I like to see tighter tolerances.
-Frequency Matching Shafts show the stiffness of shafts, after testing your golf equipment on a Mitchell frequency Machine and hitting different clubs on a driving range this will tell us what your best shaft flex or frequency would be.
+I believe when you hit your driver or hit a wedge they should feel the same, this is where frequency matching comes into play.
+Each iron is built at a 1/2″ increments with a difference of 4-5 cycles and the wedges are as tight as 3-4 CPM (cycles per minute).
+I like to see exact and tighter tolerances for my clients.
+Frequency Matching Shafts show the stiffness of shafts, after testing your golf equipment on a Mitchell frequency Machine and hitting different clubs in our private fitting studio this will tell us what your best shaft flex or frequency will be.

-Then starting with a driver we will build a matched set of golf clubs, this will improve your consistency, control and accuracy.
-AT Fellinger Custom Golf we build custom golf equipment one set at a time and build closer tolerances than the major companies because they are all mass produced, as I work with a lot of PGA and LPGA Tour players I see it with their golf equipment they don’t come out perfect either.
+Then starting with a driver Brad will build a matched set of golf clubs, guaranteed to improve your consistency, control and accuracy = longer distance and closer dispersion!!
+At Fellinger Custom Golf Brad builds custom golf equipment one set at a time and builds to the exact tolerances for everyone of his clients., where the major golf companies are all mass produced and they can't control the quality because of volume.
+I work with a lot of PGA and LPGA Tour players and their golf equipment doesn't come out perfect either!!.

 Grip Size: